-People’s perception of their own socioeconomic status may contribute to their own employment status, according to new research.
+People’s perceptions of their own socioeconomic status may contribute to their employment status, according to research from a 2012 study.

 People who view themselves as members of a lower social class may have a harder time getting a job.
-The problem is that unemployed people who perceive themselves as being in a low class might picture themselves as having a smaller, less diverse social network than they actually do, hurting their chances of finding employment, new research shows.
+The problem is that unemployed people who perceive themselves as being in a low class might picture themselves as having smaller, less diverse networks than they actually do, hurting their chances of finding employment, research shows.

-The study by University of Michigan professor Ned Smith revealed that when threatened with the loss of a job, people who think of themselves as having a low social status view their social and professional networks as smaller and denser than they actually are.
-The pattern among high-status people was just the opposite, with those facing unemployment imagining their networks as being larger and more diverse than they actually are in reality.
+The study by University of Michigan professor Ned Smith revealed that when threatened with the loss of a job, people who thought of themselves as having a low social status viewed their social and professional networks as small as and denser than they actually are.
+The pattern among high-status people was just the opposite, with high-status business professionals imagining their networks as being larger and more diverse than they actually are in reality.

 Smith said people who perceive themselves to have low status create a frustrating cycle by mentally cutting off the network ties that might be the most valuable to them.

 “They feel threatened, reach deeper inside their network, limit their access to information on new opportunities, and feel further threatened,” Smith said.
 “That has real implications during a financial crisis when instances of job loss increase.”